keeganpaleshi/RMTest/readme.txt

 - `time_series_Po214.png` and `time_series_Po218.png` – decay time-series plots.
 - Optional `*_ts.json` files containing binned time series when enabled.

+## Configuration

+`time_bins_fallback` under the `plotting` section sets the number of histogram bins to use when the automatic Freedman&ndash;Diaconis rule fails, typically due to zero IQR.
+The default is `1`.

 ## Running Tests

 Install the required Python packages and run the test suite with `pytest`.